mato/rump-php/README.md

 the Xen hypervisor, powered by [rumprun](http://repo.rumpkernel.org/rumprun) and [Rump Kernels](http://rumpkernel.org).

-Many thanks to Samuel Martin (@tSed) for developing patches to improve the cross-compilation support for Nginx.

 ## Trying it out

 To play with this, build rumprun for Xen according to the